AnastasiaChernikova/Machine-Learning/README.md

 > - **Uploading date:** Apr 25, 2020
 > - **Link:** <https://github.com/AnastasiaChernikova/Machine-Learning/blob/master/SeventhTask.ipynb>

-> In this task I`m working with [20 Newsgroups dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) which has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering.
+> In this task I am working with [20 Newsgroups dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) which has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering.
 I have done all the requirements for the task:
 > * accuracy_score
 > * classification_report
 > * confusion_matrix